jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 to hold all the piped output, and the filters were run sequentially rather than in parallel.

-BASIC-DOS is free from those limitations, and the amount of piped data can be unlimited.
+BASIC-DOS is free of those limitations.
+No disk operations are required, and the amount of piped data can be *unlimited*.

-Try the `HELP` command for a list of commands implemented so far.
+See the `HELP` command for a list of commands implemented so far.

 ### To Be Continued...